-Google voice search is one of the fastest growing web technologies at the moment.
-It involves people asking their phone a question and receiving one single answer, rather than the traditional list of results that’s presented on a normal search engine results page.
+Google Voice search is one of the fastest-growing web technologies at the moment.
+It involves people asking their phone a question and receiving one single answer, rather than the traditional list of results that are presented on a normal search engine results page.

 Why should I optimise my website for voice search?

 By now you should be realising that you probably do need to do at least some sort of voice optimisation on your website to make sure that you’re taking advantage of the emerging market.
 Although we don’t have a lot of up-to-date facts about the voice search industry, here are a few of the facts that we do have:

 - There were already 33 million voice-activated devices like Google Home and Amazon Alexa in circulation in 2017.

 - In 2015 65% of all US smartphone owners used voice assistants regularly.
 One can only imagine that this number has grown rapidly over the past three years.

 - Over 20% of Google’s search queries in 2016 came from voice searches.
 Again, one can only imagine that this number has grown exponentially.